 “Wealth Management Account” means any U.S. Bank agency, custody, trust or IRA account that is eligible for digital access for Ascent Private Capital Management, Private Wealth Management, or Wealth Management customers.

-You may contact us through Digital Services, at a branch, or by contacting us as described below.
+If you have any questions, concerns, or complaints, you may contact us through Digital Services, at a branch, or by contacting us as described below.
 Please note that some account types have unique contact information.
 Keep in mind that we may not immediately receive electronic messages you send, and we will not take action based on your electronic message until we actually receive it and have a reasonable time to act.
 If you need immediate assistance, or you would like to report an unauthorized transaction, please call us.

 We accept relay calls.